 As the leaders walked toward the APEC photo platform, Chilean President Sebastian Piñera Echenique even asked Obama, "Where are the Hawaiian shirts?"

 Heads of states have posed together in the traditional costumes of the host nation each year at APEC, often making it one of the lighter and memorable moments of the forum.
 The tradition began the last time the United States hosted APEC.
 In 1993, Clinton handed out bomber jackets for leaders to wear in their commemorative group photo in the Seattle area.

 The custom continued through the years: silk tangzhuang jackets in China; long, flowing hanboks in South Korea; ponchos in Peru and sailing jackets in New Zealand.

 To see leaders in aloha attire was a golden opportunity to market tourism-dependent, cash-strapped Hawaii.
 The shirts are a symbol of the multicultural history of Hawaii and widely accepted here for everyone from tourists sipping umbrella-adorned drinks beachside to bureaucrats in downtown.

-Obama hinted that he would skip the shirts at a dinner Saturday he hosted for the leaders.
+Obama spoke about the decision to skip the shirts at a dinner Saturday he hosted for the leaders.